aosabook/500lines/dagoba/chapter.md

 So what kinds of problems can we solve with a graph database?
 Well, suppose that you enjoy tracking ancestral trees: parents, grandparents, cousins twice removed, that kind of thing.
 You'd like to develop a system that allows you to make natural and elegant queries like "Who are Thor's second cousins once removed?" or "What is Freyja's connection to the Valkyries?"

 A reasonable schema for this data structure would be to have a table of entities and a table of relationships.
-A query for Thor's parents might look like:
+A query for Thor's parents might look like

 ```javascript
 SELECT e.* FROM entities as e, relationships as r WHERE r.out = "Thor" AND r.type = "parent" AND r.in = e.id